skills/communicate-using-markdown/README.md

 ## Great job adding an image to the file 🎉

-In addition to code blocks, some code blocks should be rendered differently depending on the language, such as Javascript or command-line text.
+In addition to code blocks, some code blocks should be rendered differently depending on the language, such as JavaScript or command-line text.

 ### Example